indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 ### Device Tokens
 **Device tokens** are shared between the server and the client.
 The client must know the particular device token, set on the server, to be able to control this device, unless the client has the **master token**.

 It is important to note that **protected devices** can not be exclusively locked.
-Only **public devices** can be locked at connect, if the connection request has **token** set.
+Only **public devices** can be locked at connect, if the connection request has *token* attribute set.
 This will set temporary **device token** on the server which will be valid until the device is disconnected.

 ## INDIGO Access Control List